globerhofer/HIPAA-policies/source/sections/04-risk_management_policy.md

   * Output – A threat list containing a list of threat-sources that could exploit Platform vulnerabilities.

 * Step 3.
 Vulnerability Identification
   * Develop a list of technical and non-technical Platform vulnerabilities that could be exploited or triggered by potential threat-sources.
-Vulnerabilities can range from incomplete or conflicting policies that govern an organization’s computer usage to insufficient safeguards to protect facilities that house computer equipment to any number of software, hardware, or other deficiencies that comprise an organization’s computer network.
+Vulnerabilities can range from incomplete or conflicting policies that govern an organization's computer usage to insufficient safeguards to protect facilities that house computer equipment to any number of software, hardware, or other deficiencies that comprise an organization's computer network.
   * Output – A list of the Platform vulnerabilities (observations) that could be exercised by potential threat-sources.

 * Step 4.
 Control Analysis